Aaron98990/ways-of-the-game/restarts.md

 ## Position of restart

 The restart is taken at the position the offense requires or where the ball left the field of play except:
-- Goal kicks can be taken any where in the defending team's goal area
 - Corner kicks can be taken any where in the corner area nearest to the point where the ball passed over the goal line
     - the corner flagpost must not be moved
-- indirect free kicks to the attacking team for an offense inside the opponents’ goal area are taken from the nearest point on the goal area line which runs parallel to the goal line
+- indirect free kicks for attackers in their oponent's goal area are taken from the nearest point on the goal area line which runs parallel to the goal line
-- free kicks to the defending team in their goal area may be taken from anywhere in that area
+- free kicks going out in goal area or goal kicks may be taken from anywhere in the goal area
-- direct free kick offenses by the defender in the opponent's penalty area are a penalty kick taken at the penalty spot
+- direct free kick for attackers in their oponent's penalty area are a penalty kick (taken at the penalty mark)
 - The ball is dropped for the defending team goalkeeper anywhere in their penalty area if, when play was stopped when the ball was in the penalty area or the last touch of the ball was in the penalty area
     - In all other cases, the referee drops the ball for **one player** of the team that last touched the ball at the position where it last touched a player, an outside agent or, as outlined in Law 9.1, a match official